 Should I submit to the field sobriety tests?

-If you’ve already been arrested and charged with an OVI don’t worry, I can help.
-I have taken the 24 hour NHTSA field sobriety test course (FST).
-If you have already taken the FSTs I will obtain your dashcam video for review.
-I find that police officers make mistakes in performing the field sobriety tests.
-If they make a mistake the tests cannot be used against you.
+If you’ve already been arrested and charged with an OVI, don’t worry; I can help.
+I have taken the 24-hour NHTSA field sobriety test course (FST).
+If you have already taken the FSTs, I will obtain your dash-cam video for review.
+If I find that the police officers make mistakes in performing the field sobriety tests,.
+If they make a mistake, the tests cannot be used against you.

 Officers make mistakes in giving these tests in two ways: